 Bob Grese serves as Director of the Matthaei Botanical Gardens and Nichols Arboretum.
 My teaching and research involve ecologically-based landscape design and management that respects the cultural and natural history of a region.
 I am particularly interested in the restoration and on-going management of urban wilds and the role such lands can play in re-connecting children and families with nature.
 I have long been fascinated by the work of early designers such as Jens Jensen and Ossian Cole Simonds who borrowed from the native landscape in their work.
 There is much to be learned about their designs and their fate over time.
 I have a growing interest in green roofs and other low impact design strategies.

 Professor Hardin teaches courses in both SNRE and the Department of Anthropology.
 Her areas of interest and scientific study include human/wildlife interactions, and social and environmental change related to wildife management, tourism, logging, and mining in Central African Republic, Cameroon, and Congo Brazzaville.
-Recent projects focus on the increasingly intertwined practices of health and environmental management in southern and eastern Africa.
-She also studies historical and ethnographic aspects of concessionary politics involving corporations, NGOs, and local communities, particularly in Africa.
+Recent projects focus on the increasingly intertwined practices of health, environmental management, and corporate governance in southern and eastern Africa, including sites in South Africa and Kenya.

 Professor and Director of the Erb Institute